 All children in Head Start will be served a minimum of two nutritious meals every school day.
-Children will be served a breakfast and lunch while at school.
-Healthy snack foods are available for those children that need extra support foods during the day.
+Morning classes will be served a breakfast and lunch; afternoon classes a lunch and snack; full day classes will receive breakfast, lunch and afternoon snack daily.